dirtyfilthy/HyperMegaSuperDeluxeSiteMirror/README.md

 4. **Disk Space & Runtime**

    * Crawling and mirroring can consume significant disk space, especially for large sites with thousands of pages and assets.
 Make sure you have adequate free space.
-   * Execution time depends on site size, network speed, and the `--max_workers` and `--delay` settings.
+   * Execution time depends on site size, network speed, and the `--max-workers` and `--delay` settings.

 ---